-Susan's reply: Thanks for your nice compliments about the site!
+Thanks for your nice words about Boston Discovery Guide!

-The "official" street address for the Black Falcon Cruise Terminal is One Black Falcon Avenue.
-I'm glad you asked, because if you do a web search, you'll see other addresses listed, such as Summer Street and Boylston Street, but they're totally incorrect.
-I didn't realize that I didn't have the address on my site, but I've just now added it to the Black Falcon page.
+The "official" street address for the Black Falcon Cruise Terminal (recently renamed Flynn Black Falcon Cruise Terminal) is One Black Falcon Avenue.
+Good that you asked, because if you do a web search, you'll see other addresses listed, such as Summer Street and Boylston Street, but they're totally incorrect.

 Hope you have a wonderful time in Boston - and a terrific cruise!